 - 2 tablespoon nutritional yeast flakes

 - 1 medium-sized head cauliflower stem and leaves removed

 - 12 6-8 inch corn tortillas gluten-free if needed

 - 1 avocado sliced

 - Drizzle Chipotle Lime Dressing optional

-In a shallow bowl, mix together the chickpea flour and cornmeal.
+- In a shallow bowl, mix together the chickpea flour and almond milk.
 Let the mixture sit for a few minutes to thicken slightly.